Cloth Diapers Aren't Regular Laundry

 While the disposable heads to the trash and subsequently, to the landfill, cloth diapers are laundered and re-used.
 And, before that cloth diaper heads to a dry pail to await washing, a few steps need to be followed.

-- If using a disposable liner, lift it out of diaper with solids and throw into toilet.
+- If using a disposable liner, lift it out of diaper with solids and throw into the toilet.

-- If solids remain on diaper or washable liner or there is lots of urine (particularly from an overnight diaper), use a diaper sprayer to rinse it.
+- If solids remain on a diaper or washable liner or there is lots of urine (particularly from an overnight diaper), use a diaper sprayer to rinse it.

-- Place cloth diaper and any other washable changing accouterments like cloth wipes and washable liners in dry pail to await laundering.
+- Place cloth diaper and any other washable changing accouterments like cloth wipes and washable liners in a dry pail to await laundering.

 The following handy tips will help extend the lifespan of a cloth diaper: